Presenting to VANTEC Angel Investors

 Pitch Slide Suggestions

-We will project the slide (in PDF Format) directly from your Gust profile, no USB keys please
+We will project the slide (in PDF Format) directly from your Gust profile, preferably under 10MB for easy mobile download and viewing. no USB keys please.

 If you provide a single slide it should include: